oliviergimenez/capture-recapture-review/README.md

 - To list the relevant questions, I used the results of a [topic modeling analysis](https://github.com/oliviergimenez/capture-recapture-review/blob/master/bibliometric_analysis.md#topic-modelling) and [my reading of the papers](https://github.com/oliviergimenez/capture-recapture-review/blob/master/make_sense.md) published in the most population journals.

 - In the 80s and 90s, there was a shift in emphasis from abundance estimation to survival estimation (Lebreton et al. 1992).
-Well, My general impression is that things are more balanced nowadays, with a lot of work on both topics.
+Well, my general impression is that things are more balanced nowadays, with a lot of work on both topics.
 This is probably due to the uptake of spatial capture-recapture models and their ability to make use of all available data (spatial info above all), produce density estimates and account for individual heterogeneity regain of interest in estimating abundance and density.

 - Question 1: The study of **dispersal** is a big deal, as well as **population growth**, **recruitment** and **stopover duration** in relation to migration; **species richness** is also of interest (big influence of A. Chao's work).
 Obviously, the study of survival remains the focus of much interest, in particular the consideration of competing risks and estimation of cause-specific mortality rates.